 Another result of this negative advertising campaign is that more and more people are asking themselves, “Do I have to sue?”
 The bottom line is simple.
 If you have been injured in a car accident or a workplace incident, at a mall or even at a neighbor’s home, don’t feel “guilty” because you think you should receive legitimate compensation.
 You have a right to seek relief in the courts if your request for rightful compensation has been wrongly denied by an insurance company.

 Table of Contents

 People decide to sue other companies or individuals for a variety of reasons.
-Some of them include:
+Some common types of lawsuits include:

 - Your property suffered significant damage because of a weather incident, or in the case of a fire, potential negligence.

 - You have suffered a significant personal injury as a result of a car accident or an incident at a place like a mall or somebody else’s home and you are worried about how to pay your medical bills and deal with lost wages.

 - Perhaps the way you were treated has led you to feel that you need to right a wrong.

 - Or perhaps the way you were treated makes you want the other party to pay.